 Three Father & Son events are held annually — Younger (for sons age 17 and younger), Middle (for sons age 18-29) and Older (for sons age 30 and over).
 Each event is 18 holes of stroke play.

-There are five single-day Junior events — Jock MacKenzie Memorial, Francis X. Hussey Memorial, the Deeg Sezna, the Pre-Junior Tournament and the Christman Cup.
-The Golf Association of Philadelphia also administers a U.S. Junior Amateur Qualifier in alternating years.
+There are five single-day Junior events — Jock MacKenzie Memorial, Francis X. Hussey Memorial, the Deeg Sezna, the Pre-Junior Event and the Christman Cup.
+The Golf Association of Philadelphia also administers a U.S. Junior Amateur Qualifier.

 PLATT CADDIE SCHOLARSHIP

 |What is the J. Wood Platt Caddie Scholarship Trust?|

 The Golf Association of Philadelphia founded the J. Wood Platt Caddie Scholarship Trust in 1958 to provide financial means for Member Club caddies to attend the college or university of their choice.
 To date, more than 3,500 caddies have received in excess of $21 million in tuition assistance.Who does the Scholarship benefit?

 The individual caddies, the players who benefit from the caddie’s service and the game of golf.
 Indirectly, the communities to which these scholars migrate after graduation benefit from their newfound enrichment.Who is eligible for a scholarship?

 Individual caddies at GAP Member Clubs who have provided a minimum of one year of caddie service, have financial need and have the ability to pursue a college education.